mdwalters/fakeland/README.md

-# fakeland
+# Fakeland
-🌳 An school project for country creation simulation
+An school project for country creation simulation that implements SDG 11